Roadmap

 DeliveredComplete

-Semantic Classification Layer
+Advisory Semantic Classification

 Domain packs, rule caps, thresholds, and decision composition remain deterministic and inspectable.
+Replaceable by customer policy.

-Canonical Trust Evaluation Path
+Canonical Evaluation Path

-Structured Kernel Trace Output
+Structured Policy Trace Output

 Caller Contract Enforcement